facebook/docusaurus/docs/api-site-config.md

 ### Mandatory Fields

 #### `baseUrl` [string]
 baseUrl for your site.
-For example, `/pages/org/project/` is the baseUrl of https://git.facebook.com/pages/org/project/
+This can also be considered the path after the host.
+For example, `/metro/` is the baseUrl of https://facebook.github.io/metro/.
+For urls that have no path, the baseUrl should be set to `/`.
+This field is related to the [`url` field](#url-string).

 #### `colors` [object]
 Color configurations for the site.